Spitzer Heritage Archive Known Bugs and Issues

 Slow behavior when requesting large tables

 When rendering long tables, the SHA can take several seconds to finish loading.
 For example, if you conduct a search returning 2000 AORs, and change the page size from 50 to 2000, the SHA will struggle for a few seconds trying to load the table.
 A message may appear to let you know that that is what is going on.
 Very long tables (e.g., the BCDs corresponding to those 2000 AORs, or a big catalog) will take longer.
 Use caution when searching catalogs (e.g., contributed enhanced products) with a large search radius, as it is surprisingly easy to get so many sources that the catalog retrieval may time out.
-We recommend you try a smaller region.
+Try searching over a smaller region.

 QA comments seem out of date